Overview: Learning towers can be expensive. Here’s my DIY version.

 Related: Cooking Tools for Kids

-A few days after it was completed, I set up a bread cutting activity for her and placed her in the tower.
+Her first activity in the tower was a bread cutting activity.
 She noticed the bread and knife right away and completely forgot her fear.

 Now she knows how to climb up in it all by herself.
 Sometimes when I can’t find her, I know to look in her tower and there she will be playing with her cooking utensils.